bitsmartinc/the-pushka-docs/docs/source/flutter.rst

 ## Getting Started
-In your flutter application you register a method and an event Channel, like the following
+In your flutter application you should have a service dedicated for reading credit card.
+Register a method and an event Channel, like the following:

 .. code-block:: dart
     static const platform = MethodChannel('com.example.Brodpay_donation/payment');